1. Fri, Sep 10, 2010

 Cassiodorus was an acquaintance, perhaps even a friend, of Boethius, whom some of you may remember from Western Literature to Dante.
 He is one of the founding fathers of Western Monasticism from an institutional level; his contributions are only secondarily spiritual.
 His great and exemplary contribution was in establishing his Vivarium to be a place where books were collected, preserved, and copied.

-If you want to find out a lot more about Cassiodorus, you may refer to the now-definitive work on his life and career, the magisterial biography by James J. O'Donnell, who has placed a "postprint" version of the text on his website at the University of Pennsylvania here.
-(He himself has moved on to CUA, but the website remains.)
+If you want to find out a lot more about Cassiodorus, you may refer to the now-definitive work on his life and career, the magisterial biography by James J. O'Donnell, who has placed a "postprint" version of the text on his website at Georgetown here.
+(He himself has moved on to the University of Arizona, but the website remains.)

 The Shape of Liturgy in the Early Monastic World